seiiedali/Boolean-model-of-information-retrieval/README.md

 - NEAR #
 which can place within the the query tokens
 Finally, all possible answers (related documnets) will be shown

+> ## `CreateText.py`
+> This is an option provided in case you don't have access to documents to interpret or want to try some new documents.
+This script will find requested topic in Wikipedia and put it as a plain text document in `docs/` directory